NeovaHealth/t4openerp-connector/README.md

 A library designed to connect to an OpenERP server and provide access to a commonly used subset of OpenERP's API.

+## 2.0.1 Release

+Using newer 2.0.2 version of [t4xmlrpc](https://github.com/Tactix4/t4xmlrpc).
+Removed various custom data structures favouring the scalaz versions instead.
+The execution context is now an implicit parameter, allowing you to provide your own context.

 ## 2.0 Release

 Major rewrite and fundamental change of approach.
 Ideas shamelessly lifted from the